Adityaasati/Smart-Document-Search/README.md

 # Smart Document Search

-Smart Document Search is a powerful tool designed to help users efficiently search and retrieve information from a collection of documents.
+Smart Document Search is a powerful tool designed to help users efficiently search and retrieve information from given document.
 It leverages advanced search algorithms and natural language processing to deliver accurate and relevant results.

 ## Features